Mengwei-Xu/Event-B-BDI-Models/README.md

 After restarting Rodin, you should see **ProB** entries in the context menu when you right-click on an Event-B machine or context (e.g. “Start Animation / Model Checking”).
 We note you cannot animate the model in `JAIR_Final_models.zip ` as they are not finite-state models (ProB will time out!).

-Howeverm you can animate the example in stack theory if you are interested in seeing how it works and ProB-version of the encoding.
+However, you can animate the example in stack theory or ProB-version of the BDI encoding, if you are interested in seeing how ProB works.
-To do so, right click `StackM` file in `StackProject` folder, and select `Start Animation/Model Checking`.
+To do so, for example, in stack theory, right click `StackM` file in `StackProject` folder, and select `Start Animation/Model Checking`.
-Again, you encounter any ProB animation issue, please reach to us as making ProB work can be tricky.
+Again, if you encounter any ProB animation issue, please reach to us as making ProB work is not always straighforward.

 ---